-Sandro lives with his father and his mother.
-At home, duties include carrying water, gathering firewood and gardening.
+In his home, Sandro helps by carrying water, gathering firewood and gardening.
+He lives with his father and his mother.
 His father is sometimes employed as a farmer and his mother maintains the home.
 There are 7 children in the family.

-Your love and support will help Sandro to receive the assistance he needs to develop his potential.
-Please pray for him.
+Please remember Sandro in your prayers.
+Your love and support will help him to receive the assistance he needs to grow and develop.

 Sandro lives in the jungle community of Selva Norte, home to approximately 7,100 residents.
 Typical houses are constructed of wood and have thatched roofs.
 The primary ethnic groups and languages are Quichua, Shuar, Achuar and Huaorani.